 The Salvation Army, an international movement, is an evangelical part of the universal Christian church.
 Its message is based on the Bible.
 Its ministry is motivated by the love of God.
 Its mission is to preach the gospel of Jesus Christ and to meet human needs in His name without discrimination.
 The Salvation Army in Charlottesville provides temporary housing and food to those in need and primarily serves homeless women and children in our community, and currently has difficulty keeping up with the demand for services.

 Help Us GROW! — YOUR SUPPORT NEEDED

 We would like to continue this program and grow it to other communities, but we need your support.
 Your help with financial support, and through prayers are very much appreciated.
 We are seeing a great need to help the homeless and your support in any way helps us to keep our ministry going.
-We are looking for people who could donate $100/month, or any size donations which are very much appreciated.
+We are looking for people who could donate monthly, but any size donations which are very much appreciated with secure PayPal links below.
 You can contact Catholic Web Services Director, John Clem, if you have any questions: